Back to School Shopping on a Budget – Ways to Save on School Supplies

 How to Find the Best Deal:

-1) Drive around to multiple stores each week to find the best deals & take advantage of the the loss leaders (these are the items that the store is taking a loss on to get you in the door & checking out the rest of their deals).
+1) Drive around to multiple stores each week to find the best deals & take advantage of the loss leaders (these are the items that the store is taking a loss on to get you in the door & checking out the rest of their deals).
 This approach will definitely save you money as you are taking advantage of the best deals.
 If you live close to a number of stores that are all around the same area or if you’re already heading near these stores already, this could work well.
 The key is to not make alot of separate trips but incorporate them into your current trips.

 The disadvantages are the time you’re using to drive around to the stores if they are not already on your route somewhere as well as the gas to get there, which could negate the savings you’re getting at the stores.
 It is also not as convenient if you’re shopping with young kids.
-But by starting early with your shopping, you can do this shopping naturally as you head out on errands by having your plan & lists prepared ahead of time.
+But by starting early with your shopping, you can do this shopping naturally as you head out on errands by having your plans & lists prepared ahead of time.

-2) Shop at just one store for all your back to school shopping- head to a store like Target, Fred Meyer or Walmart & get all of your shopping done at once – school supplies, lunch supplies, backpacks, clothing & tech deals if needed too.
+2) Shop at just one store for all your back-to-school shopping- head to a store like Target, Fred Meyer or Walmart & get all of your shopping done at once – school supplies, lunch supplies, backpacks, clothing & tech deals if needed too.
 The great thing about Target or Walmart, you can price-match if you find better prices that week at a different store.
 You’ll need to have the store flyer with you, though & make sure to read all the fine print & exclusions.

 4) Combination of all these strategies – this is probably the most realistic strategy that you might be able to do a combination of all of these different options – shop the loss leaders at specific stores when possible & convenient & keep an eye on online deals & then buy the bulk of the rest of your deals from one store, while utilizing manufacturer & store coupons